Top 3 mood boosting foods

-A stressed gut, such as one that’s not supported with the right diet, can trigger signs of stress in your actual brain.
+A stressed gut, such as one that’s not supported by the right diet, can trigger signs of stress in your actual brain.

 In fact, a healthier gut is associated with a reduced risk of depression, a reduced risk of cognitive diseases, an improved response to stressful situations, lower levels of stress and anxiety, and an overall improved sense of happiness and balance.

 The world of nutritional psychiatry and how food impacts mood is growing, and the body of research continues to expand.
-Start with these three good mood foods and monitor how they influence your emotions and sense of stress and anxiety.
+Start with these three mood enhancing foods and monitor how they influence your emotions and stress and anxiety levels.